Art BFA Degree

 Enhance Your Creativity as a Practicing Artist or Art Teacher

-Complete The University of Texas at Tyler’s bachelor of fine arts (BFA) in studio arts, with an option to earn K-12 teacher certification in art and you’ll be ready to conduct art classes in a public or private school.
+Complete The University of Texas at Tyler’s bachelor of fine arts degree in art and you'll be well prepared for a career as a professional artist.
+You'll also have the option to earn K-12 teacher certification in art to teach in a public or private school.

-- Take a concentrated curriculum focused on your interests in sculpture, ceramics, printmaking, collage, drawing or painting.
+- Take a concentrated curriculum focused on your interests in studio art or art history.

 - Get the one-on-one faculty attention you’d expect to find only at a small private university or professional art school.

-- Be part of exciting events, right on campus, such as the UT Tyler Sculpture Conference in fall 2011, bringing together visiting sculptors with students, local architects and designers.
+- Be part of exciting events right on campus, such as the UT Tyler Sculpture Conference, bringing together visiting sculptors with students, local architects and designers.

 UT Tyler BFA graduates are employed by such distinguished institutions as: